-Responding to demand from our customers, we will endeavour to provide both the best range of energy-saving options and also the widest range of incandescent bulbs for as long as possible.
-We will always aim to provide the most energy-efficient solutions for our customers but we recognise that there are many instances where compact fluorescent and LED energy savers are not the most appropriate, so we will continue to provide incandescent lamps until we are unable to do so.
+Responding to demand from our customers, we will endeavour to provide both the best range of energy-saving options and also the widest range of incandescent light bulbs for as long as possible.
+We will always aim to provide the most energy-efficient solutions for our customers but we recognise that there are many instances where compact fluorescent light bulbs and LED energy saving light bulbs are not the most appropriate, so we will continue to provide incandescent lamps until we are unable to do so.

-We still have various incandescent and halogen lamps available, and as the directive bans the manufacture and import of these bulbs, rather than their sale, we will continue to sell them through our website until we run out of stock.
-If you’re looking for a product and don’t see it listed, please get in touch with our customer services team, and they will do all they can to help you find the right bulbs.
+We still have various incandescent light bulbs and halogen light bulbs available, and as the halogen bans and the incandescent ban as the legislation affects the manufacture and import of these light bulbs, rather than their sale, we will continue to sell them through our website until we run out of stock.
+If you’re looking for a product and don’t see it listed, please get in touch with our customer services team, and they will do all they can to help you find the right light bulbs.

 We want to make it as easy as possible to help you make the change, and we have a bunch of guides and advice to help.
-Our guide to choosing LED bulbs will help you narrow down the choice to something suitable for your needs, while our article describing the difference between lumens and watts will help untangle a tricky issue when upgrading.
-There’s lots more help available in our library of lighting advice, but if you’re still struggling to make the change, please give us a call.
+Our guide to choosing LED light bulbs will help you narrow down the choice to something suitable for your needs, while our article describing the difference between lumens and watts will help untangle a tricky issue when upgrading.
+There’s lots more help available in our library of lighting advice, but if you’re still struggling to cope with the light bulb ban and are confused about how to best make the change to LED, please give us a call.

 Incandescent Pearl GLS 60W replaced by LED Pearl GLS 7.5W

 Incandescent Clear Candle 40W replaced by LED Clear Candle 5W